Automotivated/development/README.md

 ```sh
 docker-compose up -d
 ```
 The `-d` will run it in the background so you don't have to keep your terminal open.
+Remove the -d for debugging when something doesn't work.
+You will see full output.

 Now, just navigate to: [http://127.0.0.1](http://127.0.0.1).
 You should see the default server is up page.
 If not..
 Goto step 2 and improve the docker or, try a different port.
 Change the port in the `docker-compose.yml` to a desirable and free port (`- "3000:80"`) for example.
-You can always add a rule to your hosts file for using a domain instead of an ip.
+You can always add a rule to your `/etc/hosts` file for using a domain instead of an ip.

 ### 1.3 Logging in to the environments
 Mostly we should login to the php environment for example, run the `bin/console` or `composer` commands